 Another step to help prevent elder abuse is for a client to add to their account a Trusted Contact.
 A Trusted Contact is a person appointed by a client who serves as a point of contact in case a concern arises about the client’s health status, financial activities, or wellbeing.
 Note that, unlike an agent with a power of attorney, a Trusted Contact has no authority to take any action on an account.

-Elderly financial abuse cuts income, fractures families and produces a huge loss of well-being for the people who need it the most.
+Elder financial abuse impacts financial security, fractures families and produces a huge loss of well-being for the people who need it the most.
 It is up to friends, relatives and professionals to stop this scourge.
 The best prevention may lie in being familiar with the habits of potential victims and taking action when they change.